ReactJS is responsible for building a hierarchy of, or rendering UI components and provides support for both frontend and server-side.

 The minimum qualifying criteria is, or should be, that a given framework or library is a good technical fit with the application’s specifications.
 Ideally, the choice will be flexible to the needs of a wide range of potential specifications.
 That will allow the same team to work across a variety, or all, of an employer’s applications.

 It’s also a big plus if developers want to work with a coding language, framework or library.
-That will improve their job satisfaction levels, which has a positive impact on productivity and retention rates.
-Both of which will ultimately feed through to the bottom line of organisation and application’s business case.
+That will improve their job satisfaction levels, which has a positive impact on productivity and retention rates, which will ultimately feed through to the bottom line.

 But there are other business case reasons why React is currently the most popular choice for front end development.
 One is that there are more React developers on the market than there are specialists in any of the other JS framework/library options available.
 That’s important because it makes hiring, which is never easy when it comes to good software engineers, less of a bottleneck.